Barbara A. RugaBarbara Ruga Clark Hill

 Barbara A. Ruga

 Barbara A. Ruga is a member in Clark Hill’s Grand Rapids office where she practices in the Education and Municipal Practice Group as well as the Labor & Employment Law Practice Group.
 Barb advises and counsels public and private employers on a wide variety of labor law and employment issues.
 Barb has extensive experience negotiating public school contracts in a context of scarce resources.
 She has also handled numerous unfair labor practice charges, fact-findings, OCR and EEO claims and related employment litigation.
-Barb advocates for prevention through education, and to that end specializes in employee training programs to clients and public school organizations.
+Barb advocates for prevention through education, and to that end focuses on employee training programs to clients and public school organizations.